ghga-de/ghga-metadata-schema/README.md

-# GHGA Metadata Model
+# GHGA Metadata Schema

-This repository aims to serve as the source of truth for the metadata model used by the [German Human Genome-Phenome Archive](https://ghga.dkfz.de/).
+This repository aims to serve as the source of truth for the metadata schema used by the [German Human Genome-Phenome Archive](https://ghga.dkfz.de/).

 The schema is modeled using [LinkML](https://github.com/linkml/linkml/) and exists